Strike’s Southern Cooper Basin Gas Project Highlights

 The Cooper Basin is Australia’s premier location for evaluation of gas resources due to historical hydrocarbon production, developed infrastructure and existing geologic database.
 Within the basin, large prospective gas resources are known across a number of plays and the gas pipelines which connect the Basin to the east coast gas markets provide means of near term monetisation.

-Strike has a significant permit position across the Cooper-Eromanga Basin with in excess of 9,200 km2 across its five permits.
+Strike has a significant permit position across the Cooper-Eromanga Basin with in excess of 9,200 km2 net to Strike across its five permits.
 Three of the Cooper Basin permits (PEL 94, 95 and 96) are on the southern flanks of the Cooper Basin.
 A fourth permit, PELA 640, has been offered to Strike by the Government of South Australia, subject to finalisation of the necessary Native Title agreements.

 Strike’s Southern Cooper Basin Gas Project (PEL 94, 95 and 96) is targeting the gas potential of a series of very thick coals across a large portion of the permits.
 A significant upgrade to the prospective resource was made in 2012 after high gas content and thick coal was encountered in the Marsden 1 and Davenport 1 wells.
 Strike subsequently drilled the Le Chiffre 1 and Klebb 1 wells in the Weena trough of PEL 96 during 2013.
 The program confirmed the presence of thick gas bearing coals, with Le Chiffre 1 and Klebb 1 encountering a total of 105m and 145m of coal respectively and both wells having an individual Patchawarra seam 35m in thickness.
 Klebb 1 encountered the thickest total accumulation of Permian coal known to date in the Cooper Basin.